kaliop-uk/kueueingbundle/readme.md

     Make sure you have the oldsound/rabbitmq-bundle package installed in Symfony (this happens automatically if you are using Composer)

-3. Enable the KaliopQueueingBundle bundle, as well as the OldSoundRabbitMqBundle, in your kernel class registerBundles.
+3. Enable *both* the KaliopQueueingBundle bundle and the OldSoundRabbitMqBundle, in your kernel class registerBundles.

 4. Clear all caches if not on a dev environment